Auditions

 WHAT TO BRING

 Please prepare two contrasting monologues up to 4 minutes long, combined.
 At least one monologue must be by William Shakespeare.
-If auditioning for Dr. Jekyll and Mr. Hyde only, monologues may be by any playwright.
+If only auditioning for The Importance of Being Earnest, monologues may be by any playwright.
 If you do not have a classical monologue prepared, a contemporary monologue is acceptable with an additional cold read of a classic side linked here.

-Bring your resume, headshot, and calendar to list conflicts.
-Please arrive 15 minutes prior to your scheduled appointment to complete the necessary paperwork.
+You will be sent a digital audition form to complete before the audition.
+If you have not submitted your headshot, resume, and audition form online, please bring your headshot, resume, and calendar to list conflicts and arrive 15 minutes before your scheduled appointment to complete the necessary paperwork.

 AUDITION LOCATION